gramineproject/gramine/Documentation/sgx-intro.rst

       .. seealso::

          :term:`DCAP`
-            A way to launch enclaves without relying on the Intel's infrastructure.
+            A |~| way to launch enclaves without relying on the Intel's infrastructure.

+         :term:`MAA`
+            A |~| way to launch enclaves in the Microsoft Azure public cloud.

          :term:`SPID`
             An identifier one can obtain from Intel, required to make use of EPID